Investigators: Azure Hansen, Justin T. Schultz, Joseph D. Murphree, and N.P. Bigelow (recent graduates)

 1997 and 2001, and NOVA's Absolute Zero site on ultracold atoms.

-The Bigelow BEC lab's work presently revolves around complex spin textures in spinor becs.
+The Bigelow BEC lab's work presently revolves around vortices and complex spin textures in spinor BECs.
 We engineer the phase and amplitude of each magnetic spin state of a Bose-Einstein condensate using a coherent two-photon stimulated Raman interaction.
 This allows us to create complex non-equilibrium spatially-dependent spin textures with specific spin and orbital (vortex) angular momenta.
 Depending on the choice of spin texture, we can study a wide range of phenomena, each connecting to a different field of physics.
 Since we are using Rubidium-87, we can create both spin-1 and spin-2 spin textures, as well as pseudo-spin systems.
 Our work both furthers fundamental understanding of spin-dependent symmetries and light-matter interactions, as well as extends applications of ultracold atomic physics to metrology and quantum information.

 We are also part of NASA's Consortium for Ultracold Atoms in Space at the Cold Atom Laboratory (CAL) on the International Space Station (ISS) in collaboration with the Jet Propulsion Laboratory (JPL).
 We are excited to help BEC physics boldly go to new frontiers.
 Read more here.